0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 ![Adding metadata to the admin VM](GCPGoat%20Screenshots/GCPGoat-Lab03/GCPGoat-Lab03-11.png)

+This command will add the content of meta.txt in the ssh-keys section of the instance metadata.

-If prompted, confirm the zone selection.
+If prompted, confirm the zone selection with **Y**.

 #### 12. Verify Metadata Update

-Confirm the metadata was successfully updated:
+We confirm that the metadata was successfully updated:

 ```bash